 Small: 4 inch standard nursery pot.

-Medium to bright light to maintain their vibrant foliage colours.
-Direct sun rays should be avoided, as it can burn the leaves.
-Peperomia Napoli Nights can tolerate lower lighting conditions but will do best in medium to bright indirect light.
+She can tolerate lower lighting conditions but will do best in medium to bright indirect light.
 Direct light can cause the markings on the leaves to fade.
 This plant would do well on a north or east-facing windowsill or if you want to keep it in the south of the west-facing room simply pull it away from the light source so that it doesn’t receive direct sunlight.

 These semi-succulent leaves do not want to be overwatered.
 One of the first signs that you could be watering this plant too much is the leaves becoming squishy to touch.
-If you notice this on your plant then cut your watering schedule right back before you do too much damage to your plant.

 Plant Specific Care